 Rerecich had to step out to work on FGE.
 FFDRWG was diverted to a discussion about MFR 15TDA03 and the need to take both fish units out of service for five hours each on 7 May.
 The Region recognized the need to have the brushes inspected and repaired and expressed not much concern about the work.

-The fish managers are all on board with thedetectors.
+The fish managers are all on board with the JDA adult ladder PIT detectors.
 The Action Agencies need a bit more time to consider this project.
 NWP plans to have a clearer path forward by the June FFDRWG.

 Outstanding action items from previous FFDRWG meetings: